 *Fun-fact: I did Sound for Sasha & Digweed’s first appearance in Los Angeles, located at Club Lingerie on Sunset Blvd., in Hollywood, California.

-While working at Club Lingerie, I was lucky enough to do sound for every act & event that came through the venue; events varied from up-and-coming Artists, to formerly famous Artists, from Rock Bands,and Hip-Hop clubs, to House Music, & Industry Parties (Pornography/ Club Skin), private parties, corporate events, Music Videos, private events for MTV, celebrity parties, celebrity birthday parties, many industry related events & endless after-hours parties (Club Lingerie had a ‘Grandfather Clause’ allowing it to stay open until 4am - a rare thing in Los Angeles).
+While working at Club Lingerie, I was lucky enough to do sound for every act & event that came through the venue; from up-and-coming Artists, to formerly famous Artists, from Rock Bands, and Hip-Hop clubs, to House Music, Industry Parties, private parties, corporate events, Music Videos, events for MTV, celebrity parties, many industry related events & endless after-hours parties (Club Lingerie had a ‘Grandfather Clause’ allowing it to stay open until 4am - a rare thing in Los Angeles).

-I became obsessed with the Dance Floor.
-I would dance 4-5 Nights per week.
+I became obsessed with the Dance Floor & would normally dance 4-5 Nights per week.

-Eventually, I realized there were only a few of DJ’s who I could count on to play amazing Music that I could absolutely lose myself Dancing to - so eventually, almost out of necessity, I began DJ’ing.
+Eventually, I realized there were only a few of DJ’s who I could count on to play amazing Music all Night to which I could absolutely lose myself Dancing to, so, eventually, almost out of necessity, I began DJ’ing.

 My DJ career started slowly, subtly, & definitely unannounced.
-I was blessed to have the keys to Club Lingerie, and after the club had closed and everyone had left, I’d shut down the main sound system, and then go up to the DJ Booth, & I practice mixing all night into the Morning when eventually the cleaning crew would arrived & I’d go home to sleep.
-There was a weekly club night, either on Friday or Saturday Night, called “High Society”, and this is where I would first come to meet 7 be inspired by DJ Marques Wyatt.
-Unannounced, I would begin playing records before anyone else arrived.
-Either because it was good, just didn’t bother anyone, or - more than likely - simply because the promoter did’nt want to pay an opening DJ - I began to unofficially open up for the evenings DJ’s & resident DJ Marques Wyatt.
+I was blessed to have the keys to Club Lingerie as part of my job was to shut down the sound system and make sure everything was in order after everyone had left.
+Once all the employees had actually left, I’d go up to the DJ Booth to practice mixing all night long & into the early Morning.
+Either on Friday or Saturday Night, there was a weekly club called “High Society”.
+This is where I would first come to meet & be inspired by the West Coast pioneer of House music ~ DJ Marques Wyatt.
+Unannounced, as if I were doing a ‘sound check’, I would begin playing records before anyone else arrived.
+Eventually, either because it was good enough not to bother anyone, or (more than likely), simply because the promoter didn’t want to pay an opening DJ - I eventually began to unofficially open up for the evenings DJ’s.

+Spundae, Los Angeles.
 Global Grooves.
-Spundae, LA.
-Native Instruments & Stanton DJ.
+Native Instruments.
+Stanton DJ.

 A few Years later, Club Lingerie was sold & closed.

-By this time, I was already gaining ground as a DJ in Los Angeles, eventually having a few residencies at clubs around town, and I became a staple customer at many of LA’s record stores like Beats Non-Stop, Wax Records, & Higher Source.
-Eventually, I began working at Global Grooves record store on Main Street in Santa Monica, California.
+By this time, I had gained some ground as a DJ in Los Angeles, eventually having a few residencies at clubs around town, and I became a staple customer at many record stores in Los Angeles: Beats Non-Stop, Wax Records, & Higher Source were all favorites.
+Soon, I began working at Global Grooves record store on Main Street in Santa Monica, California.

-As the Buyer for Global Grooves, I would focus primarily on House & Tech-House Music, with a healthy side of UK Jungle, Drum & Bass, & new-School Breaks (pre-cursers to what we now know as Dubstep & Bass Music).
+As the Buyer for Global Grooves, I would focus primarily on House & Tech-House, but, I had a healthy infatuation with a lot of UK Jungle, Drum & Bass, & new-School Breaks (precursor to what we now know as Dubstep & Bass Music).

-With the opening of San Francisco’s notorious Club Spundae in Los Angeles, I got my first residency at what was LA’s first Super-Club.
+With the opening of San Francisco’s notorious Club Spundae in Los Angeles, I got a residency at LA’s first Super-Club.

 Deep ~ Family.